What is a pharmacy benefit manager (PBM)?

 Transparent, aligned pricing.

-A truly transparent PBM operates with 0% supply chain ownership, 100% pass-through pricing, and one flat admin fee.
+A truly transparent PBM operates with 0% supply chain ownership, 100% pass-through pricing and one flat admin fee.
 There are no games—no spread pricing, retained rebates, or hidden incentives.
 Every dollar saved flows directly back to clients and members.
-Look for PBMs that provide fully auditable reporting, are fiduciary-aligned, and tie their success to your outcomes through a total spend guarantee.

 Embedded pharmacy navigation.

 The best member experience comes from having expert guidance at every step.
-Pharmacy navigation delivered by licensed pharmacists and pharmacy technicians provides real-time support, guiding members to high-value medications while handling complex tasks.
-Members should be able to track prescriptions, compare prices, manage mail order, and connect with pharmacy experts through an intuitive app.
+Pharmacy navigation delivered by licensed pharmacists and pharmacy technicians provides real-time support, guiding members to high-value care while handling complex tasks.

 Proven results.

 Demand evidence of performance.
-Look for PBMs that demonstrate measurable cost savings through total PMPM spend guarantees backed by dollar-for-dollar accountability, improved clinical outcomes including medication adherence and biosimilar adoption, high member satisfaction, and seamless implementation.
-Leading employers have transformed their pharmacy benefits by partnering with transparent PBMs that align incentives and deliver exceptional member experiences.
+Look for PBMs that demonstrate measurable cost savings through total PMPM spend guarantees backed by dollar-for-dollar accountability, improved clinical outcomes, including medication adherence and biosimilar adoption, high member satisfaction and seamless implementation.

 Who are the largest PBMs?

-Their market dominance raises concerns about pricing power, conflicts of interest from vertical integration, and reduced competition.
+Their market dominance raises concerns about pricing power, conflicts of interest from vertical integration and reduced competition.

 How does a PBM reduce drug costs?

-PBMs reduce costs through negotiating manufacturer rebates, managing pharmacy networks, implementing utilization management programs, and providing clinical programs.
+PBMs reduce costs through negotiating manufacturer rebates, managing pharmacy networks, implementing utilization management programs and providing clinical programs.
 However, the actual savings employers realize depend entirely on the contract structure—traditional PBMs may retain much of these savings, while aligned PBMs with transparent, pass-through pricing ensure that all savings reach plan sponsors and members.

 Why are PBMs controversial?

-PBMs have become controversial due to business practices that prioritize profit over affordability, including spread pricing, retained rebates, pharmacy ownership creating steering conflicts, lack of transparency, and market concentration.
+PBMs have become controversial due to business practices that prioritize profit over affordability, including spread pricing, retained rebates, pharmacy ownership, creating steering conflicts, lack of transparency and market concentration.
 These practices have drawn scrutiny from Congress and regulators.

 What does PBM transparency mean?

-PBM transparency means full disclosure of all costs, fees, rebates, and financial arrangements.
-A transparent PBM provides auditable reporting showing exactly what the plan sponsor pays, what pharmacies receive, and how the PBM is compensated.
+PBM transparency means full disclosure of all costs, fees, rebates and financial arrangements.
+A transparent PBM provides auditable reporting showing exactly what the plan sponsor pays, what pharmacies receive and how the PBM is compensated.

 How is Rightway different from legacy PBMs?